klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

   - 400 Bad Request, 401 Unauthorized, 403 Forbidden, 200 Success, 300 Redirect, 404 Not Found, 422 Unprocessable Entity, 500 Internal Server Error, 501 Not Implemented, 502 Bad Gateway

+## If M365 background
+- What is intune?

+- What is Azure platform?

+- What is SharePoint?

 ## Junior Developer questions